-Each Director is responsible for assuming, with the other Directors, the supervision of the management of the business and affairs of the Company and assisting the Board in successfully fulfilling its duties and responsibilities.
-In carrying out his or her responsibilities, each Director will perform those duties set out herein, applicable Board committee charters and such other duties as necessary or appropriate including as set out immediately below.
+Each Director is responsible for assuming, with the other Directors, the supervision of the management of the business and affairs of the Company and assisting the Board to successfully fulfill its duties and responsibilities.
+In carrying out his or her responsibilities, each Director will perform those duties set out herein, under applicable Board committee charters and such other duties as necessary or appropriate including as set out immediately below.